21-year-old accused of murder near UNCC is arrested in Wilmington: CMPD

-UNIVERSITY CITY (FOX 46 CHARLOTTE) – A 21-year-old man has been charged with the murder of a 24-year-old man in a June shooting, CMPD announced Wednesday.
+UNIVERSITY CITY (FOX 46 CHARLOTTE) – A 21-year-old man has been charged with the murder of a 24-year-old man in connection to a June shooting, CMPD announced Wednesday.

 Christopher Flood, 21, has been charged with the murder of Tavarus Taybron, 24.